-Updated: This post has been updated in July 2020 due to the increase in search traffic we’ve seen from parents asking why my one year old won’t sleep through the night.
+Updated: This post has been updated several times in the last few months because it seems to be information that is needed right now!
+You are not alone because many parents are asking why my one year old won’t sleep through the night.
 We asked our Facebook community to share their tips for helping a toddler sleep through the night to give some additional information on solutions that parents can try to help a baby sleep restfully.
 We think our readers will find this info really helpful because the best advice often comes from moms who have been there and found a solution that works for their family.

 If your one year old won’t sleep through the night — we are here to help!
 We have been there and helping your baby sleep through the night is a goal that we are going to try to help you reach!

 First, a basic question that puts all this in perspective…

 In general, baby experts will give the milestone of babies sleeping through the night at 4-6 months.
 Much of this wisdom is based on the ability of a 4-6 month old baby to have a full night’s sleep without needing a feeding.

 Moms are going to give you different ranges based on their experience and the crazy thing is that each baby will be very different.
 Two of my babies slept through the night at between 2-3 months and the other one didn’t let me have a full nights sleep until 7 months.